Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • the presence of plaques, stenoses, blood clots.

-• 3 days before the ultrasound, a complete exclusion from the diet of black bread, dairy products, fresh vegetables and fruits, legumes, sweets, flour, carbonated drinks.
-During this period, take enterosorbents (activated carbon, espumisan, etc.) and food enzymes (festal, mezim, etc.);
+• 3 days before the ultrasound, complete exclusion from the diet of black bread, dairy products, fresh vegetables and fruits, legumes, sweets, flour, and carbonated drinks.
+During this period, take enterosorbents (activated carbon, espumizan, etc.) and food enzymes (festal, mezim, etc.);

 • Before the procedure, you need to empty your bowels naturally.
-With an increased tendency to constipation, use an enema, laxative, glycerin suppository or micro enema;
+If you have an increased tendency to constipation, use an enema, laxative, glycerin suppository or microenema;

-• Before the ultrasound, give up bad habits and the use of chewing gum;
+• Before the ultrasound, give up bad habits and chewing gum;

-• with ultrasound of the gallbladder, liver, pancreas, abstinence from food for 8 - 12 hours is necessary.
-The procedure is performed on an empty stomach.
-Patients with diabetes mellitus are allowed a light breakfast of sweetened tea and 1 - 2 crackers;
+• Ultrasound of the gallbladder, liver, and pancreas requires abstinence from food for 8–12 hours.
+The procedure is carried out on an empty stomach.
+Patients with diabetes are allowed a light breakfast of sweetened tea and 1 - 2 crackers;

 • With ultrasound of the gallbladder, additionally you need to take a choleretic breakfast with you: 200-300 ml of cream, sour cream or cottage cheese (20-25% fat) and 2-3 eggs (boiled or raw);

-• With ultrasound of the kidneys, the bladder must be full, therefore, 1 hour before the procedure, you need to drink 1 - 1.5 liters of non-carbonated liquids and not urinate.
+• During an ultrasound of the kidneys, the bladder should be full, so 1 hour before the procedure you need to drink 1 - 1.5 liters of still water. fluids and do not urinate.

-On average, the duration of an ultrasound scan is about 30 minutes.
+On average, the duration of an ultrasound is about 30 minutes.

 Ultrasound of the thyroid gland